 After you are admitted you may access myIPFW, the student information system, to process your registration, financial aid, fee payments, and view grades, transcripts, and other student-related records.
 You may also contact your advisor or the General Studies advising office to assist you in processing this information.

 You may change your major to General Studies by presenting a copy of your transcript to the General Studies department and scheduling an appointment with an advisor to review the distribution of credits.
-To meet residency requirements for your first semester, a student must be admitted to the department by the Pass/No Pass, Audit deadline as published each semester in the Schedule of Classes.
+To meet residency requirements for your first semester, a student must be admitted to the department by the Pass/No Pass deadline.

 You must be a student in good standing, with a minimum GPA of 2.0.
-If you have been dismissed from the university you must sit out at least one semester before completing a re-admission application and paying a re-admission fee of $100.00.
-Please contact the Mastodon Advising Center for information regarding re-admission.
+If you have been dismissed from the university you must sit out at least one semester before completing a re-admission application and paying a re-admission fee of $100.
+Please contact Student Success and Transitions for information regarding re-admission.

 The Registrar’s Office in Kettler 107 provides unofficial transcripts to all IPFW students free of cost.
 This type of transcript is suitable for a visit with your academic advisor.
-Official transcripts are also available for Indiana University students.
-The cost is currently $7.00.
-Purdue University students must contact the Registrar at the West Lafayette campus or at IPFW for official transcripts which are provided to students at no cost.
+Official transcripts are also available for a fee in the Registar's office.

-If you are in arrears to IPFW, have a parking fine, library fine, or other obligation to the university, a “hold” may be put on your records.
+If you owe money to IPFW, have a parking fine, library fine, or other obligation to the university, a “hold” may be put on your records.
 You will be prohibited from registering, requesting copies of transcripts, doing a reentry if you’ve not attended in over a year, nor receive your diploma at graduation.
 Contact the Bursar’s office or your academic department for specific information if you encounter a “hold” on your records.